fac-members/fac-slides/src/slides/tfb-showcase.md

 ### _2015_

 Founders and Coders starts offering pro-bono work for non-profits.
-From an expectations mismatch, we learned the importance of having clients who understood the application development process.
+Due to expectations mismatch, we learned the importance of having clients who understood the application development process.

 ---